kambadur/Xilinx_System_Generator/cseladd32/README.md

 The model is simulated only in Simulink.
 I have not tested it yet in Vivado to see if the HDL wrapper that XSG generates synthesizes.
 ![](assets/cseladd_xsg.png)

+Notes:
+I have noticed Solver configuration and 'Simulink system period' parameter from System Generator token are not very important in this combinational circuit.

 ##### Useful resources:
 http://www.ece.northwestern.edu/local-apps/matlabhelp/toolbox/simulink/slref/bitwiselogicaloperator.html